Which Nuts Have the Highest Phytic Acid?

 Key takeaways

-Most nuts contain phytic acid, a complex natural substance with health benefits but may also increase your risk of mineral deficiencies.
+- Most nuts contain phytic acid, a complex compound with both health benefits and potential downsides.

 1. Is phytic acid bad?